aljannuzzi/Kubernetes-federation/README.md

 A key consideration for using Federation is network security, as the federation controller communicates with remote clusters using the standard Kubenetes API.
 Many enterprises will not permit exposure of a cluster's Kubernetes API via a public IP (although the Kubernetes API is secured via TLS.)
 In this case, private network peering can be used so that public IPs aren't used.
 Such a solution would require VPN solutions.

 **Conclusion**: Kubernetes Federation does not appear to make multi-vendor deployments any easier.
 If your enterprise requires VPN or similar network configuration to secure the cross-cluster communication, federation may make deployments more difficult compared to running CD tools.
 Net: Kuberentes federation is **Not Recommended** for multi-vendor deployments.

+**Recommendation**: Use a continuous delivery (CD) solution to deploy and manage stand-alone clusters in each data center.

 ## Federation Topology